Highlyhotgames/fast_txtgen/README.md

 	wsl --set-version Ubuntu 2 & wsl --update

-Without closing prompt, click on start menu; right-click on Ubuntu; more -> pin to taskbar;

-Open windows update and check for updates - it will get an update for WSL;
+Without closing prompt, open windows update and check for updates - it will get an update for WSL;

-After update, go back to Admin prompt:
+After update, go back to Admin prompt and run this line:

 	cd lxss\lib & del libcuda.so & del libcuda.so.1 & wsl -e /bin/bash -c "ln -s libcuda.so.1.1 libcuda.so.1 && ln -s libcuda.so.1.1 libcuda.so" & wsl --shutdown & exit